PayMaya/PayMaya-JS-SDK-v2/README.md

 ---

 #### `createCreditCardForm(targetHtmlElement, options)`
-This method created credit card form in selected html element, by embedding a safe iframe instance in it - allowing user to fill his credit card information in a safe manner.
+This method creates a credit card form in selected html element, by embedding a safe iframe instance in it - allowing the user to fill his credit card information in a safe manner.

 Returns `void`